-While there are plenty of fun things to do in Puerto Vallarta to keep you busy, it’s well worth it to visit some of the other towns in Banderas Bay.
+While there are plenty of fun things to do in Puerto Vallarta to keep you busy, it’s well worth visiting some of the other towns in Banderas Bay.

-Boca de Tomatlan serves as the main port for water taxis that will take you to secluded beaches along the bay, but the town is also worth visiting.
+Boca de Tomatlan is the main port for water taxis that will take you to secluded beaches along the Bay, but the town is also worth visiting.

-In this post, we’ll take a look getting to Boca de Tomatlan and what you can do there.
+In this post, we’ll look at getting to Boca and what you can do there.

 To be honest, Boca de Tomatlan is easy to miss.
-It’s a small, quiet fishing village just off the highway heading south out of Puerto Vallarta.
+It’s a small fishing village just off the highway heading south out of Puerto Vallarta.
 If you don’t know it’s there, you won’t even notice when you pass it!

-Heading south from PV, you’ll pass by Conchas Chinas and Mismaloya before reaching Boca de Tomatlan.
-Both of those areas are worth exploring as well, but I recommend dedicating a day to each.
+Heading south from PV, you’ll pass by Conchas Chinas and Mismaloya before reaching Boca.
+Those areas are also worth exploring, but I recommend dedicating a day to each.

 For the most part, Boca serves as a port for the water taxis that go between Puerto Vallarta and Yelapa.

-It seems like most locals here have a boat and make a living by shuttling tourists around and/or fishing.
+It seems like most locals here have a boat and make a living by shuttling tourists around or fishing.

-The town itself is just a few blocks between the highway and the sea.
-There are a handful of shops, restaurants, and a few guest houses, and that’s about it.
+The town is just a few blocks between the highway and the sea.
+There are a handful of shops, restaurants, and a few guest houses, but that’s about it.